From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Discussion

 In 1D chain the spectral function $A(\omega)$ is always momentum-independent, but as the results obtained using the ME method show, its form depends crucially on the inclusion of the magnon-magnon interactions, see Fig.~\ref{fig:2}(a).
-If these interactions are included, it consists of a single dispersionless $\delta$-like peak at low energy, which indicates a quasiparticle-like state with infinite mass (a bound state), accompanied by an incoherent spectrum at higher energies.
-On the other hand, when this interaction is switched off in the LSW approach [by putting $\alpha=0$ in \eqref{eq:Hmagnon}], the calculated 1D spectral function is ladder-like, suggesting that the string-like potential builds up~\cite{Mar91,Bar89,Sta96,Che99}, see~Fig.~\ref{fig:2}(a).
-The latter demonstrates how a particular 1D antiferromagnetic problem can be described in the ``magnon language''---a~problem complementary to the application of the ``spinon language'' to magnons in the 2D non-frustrated antiferromagnet~\cite{Pia14,Sha17,Ver18}.
+If these interactions are included, which should always be done for a ``genuine'' representation of the $t$--$J^z$ model, it consists of a single dispersionless $\delta$-like peak at low energy, which indicates a quasiparticle-like state with infinite mass (a bound state), accompanied by an incoherent spectrum at higher energies.
+On the other hand, when this interaction is switched off in the LSW approximation [by putting $\alpha=0$ in \eqref{eq:Hmagnon}], the calculated 1D spectral function is ladder-like, suggesting that the string-like potential builds up \cite{Mar91,Bar89,Sta96,Che99}, see~Fig.~\ref{fig:2}(a).
+This striking difference between the 1D spectral function, with / without magnon-magnon interactions is also recovered using other methods:

-First, this striking difference between the 1D spectral function with / without magnon-magnon interactions is also recovered using other methods.
-Taking advantage of an exact analytical result for the $t$--$J_z$ model obtained in the spinon language and using the continued fractions \cite{Sor98,Sma07a,Sma07}, we obtain the \textit{same} spectrum as that of the full model in the ME method, see Fig.~\ref{fig:2}(b).
-This shows that the exact result can also be recovered using the magnon language---provided that the magnon interactions are taken into account.\footnote{ We emphasize that such result is only obtained in the converged case; for the non-converged ME method, i.e., once only a few or tens of bosons are retained in the ME calculations, the spectra consist of several $\delta$-like peaks (not shown).}
+First, let us turn to the result obtained for the ``genuine'' representation of the $t$--$J^z$ model with the magnon interactions correctly included.
+In this case, taking advantage of an exact analytical result for the $t$--$J_z$ model obtained in the spinon language and using the continued fractions \cite{Sor98,Sma07a,Sma07}, we observe that the \textit{same} spectrum is obtained as that of the full model in the ME method, see Fig.~\ref{fig:2}(b).
+This shows that the exact result is indeed fully recovered using the magnon language---provided that the magnon interactions are properly taken into account.
+However, we emphasize that such result is only obtained in the converged case; for the non-converged ME method, i.e., once only a few or tens of bosons are retained in the ME calculations, the spectra consist of several $\delta$-like peaks (not shown).